DoganM95/IoT-Softair/README.md

 # Intro
 This is an attempt to replace the internals of an airsoft toy pistol with superior, smart ones.
 The mainboard will be a long and thin pcb accomodating the important components, attached to the inner left side of the slide.
-A daughterboard will provide pads for external connections. both boards will be connected by probably dual row, 4 column header pins, to provide high current flow as well as data communication.
+A daughterboard will provide pads for external connections. both boards will be connected by probably dual row, 4 column header pins, to provide high current flow as well as D+ & D-.
+The shoot mode selector will get a mini magnet glued to its leg and the pcb 2 hall effect sensors to sense where mode by position.
+Another hall sensor will be in the middle of the pcb, to sense the position of the trigger, that will also have a magnet glued on an extension of its front.

 ## Connections (main- & daughter board)
 - Ucb Vcc